The ICRC Governing Board

 Reporting directly to the Director General (DG) are five Directors responsible for the PPP Resource Department, Contract Compliance Department, Support Services Department, Research and Planning Department and Internal Audit Department.
-The DG, Directors, Head Legal and Governance, and the Technical Adviser to the DG constitute the EMC of the ICRC.
+The DG, Directors and Head Legal and Governance constitute the EMC of the ICRC.

 The EMC meets periodically to deliberate on key issues bordering on the smooth administration of the Commission and to provide guidance in areas such as:

 - Evolving a Strategic Management Development Plan (SMDP) for the Commission